How to Train a Goat to Come When Called

 What food can you use for training a goat?

-If you are using their normal feed time as your training session, just call the cue word out as you are filling the hay bin or their feed bowls.
-This is actually how I trained my goats and it works surprisingly well.
+If you are using their normal feed time as your training session, just say your cue word while filling up the hay bin or their feed bowls.
+That’s exactly how I trained my goats, and it worked like a charm.

 Goat Feed and Treats: